The Life Sciences Department houses the following programs: Biology, Biotechnology, Sustainability, and Sustainable Urban Agriculture.

 Sustainable Urban Agriculture

-The Sustainable Urban Agriculture program offers a hands-on approach to becoming a professional and/or academic in the fields of farming, gardening, gardening for the culinary arts, and ecological landscaping.
-We offer an Associate's degree for those planning to continue education in agriculture at a university as well as five certificates of performance and achievement for those interested in developing a background in urban agriculture, working in the industry (urban gardening), or starting your own business (urban farming).
+The Sustainable Urban Agriculture program offers a hands-on approach to becoming a professional and/or academic in the fields of farming, gardening, and gardening for the culinary art.
+We offer an Associate's degree for those planning to continue education in agriculture at a university as well as three certificates of performance and achievement for those interested in developing a background in urban agriculture, working in the industry (urban gardening), or starting your own business (urban farming).